nextbillion-ai/pbf-craft/README.md

 # pbf-craft

-A Rust library and command-line tool for reading and writing OpenSteetMap PBF file format.
+A Rust library and command-line tool for reading and writing OpenStreetMap PBF file format.

 It contains a variety of PBF readers for a variety of scenarios.
 For example, a PBF reader with an index can locate and read elements more efficiently.
 It also provides